Get the scoop on what's allowed and what isn't at the Masters.

 - Beverage containers/Coolers

 - Flags / Banners / Signs

-- Folding armchairs/Rigid type chairs or stools.
+- Chairs / seats with pointed ends.
+Folding armchairs/Rigid type chairs or stools.
 If you bring a chair, make sure it's a collapsible one without armrests.

 - Ladders / Periscopes / Selfie Sticks

 Ticket sellers, buyers beware

 Anyone caught buying, selling or handing off tickets within a 2,700 foot boundary around the Augusta National could face misdemeanor charges or get a ride in a police car.

 Read more: Ticket sellers, buyers warned to stay outside limit